 Hosted by the University of Alaska Fairbanks, this reading series brings a number of writers of national significance to Alaska for readings, lectures, and individual meetings with local aspiring writers.
 Below is a list of visiting writers from the past couple years.

 Elena Passarello is an actor, writer, and recipient of a 2015 Whiting Award.
-Her first collection Let Me Clear My Throat (Sarabande, 2012), won the gold medal for nonfiction at the 2013 Independent Publisher Awards.
+Her first collection, Let Me Clear My Throat (Sarabande, 2012), won the gold medal for nonfiction at the 2013 Independent Publisher Awards and was a finalist for the 2014 Oregon Book Award.
+Her second collection, Animals Strike Curious Poses, is one of Literary Hub’s top ten essay collections of the decade.
+The New York Times called Passarello, “a master of the essay form.”
 She lives in Corvallis, Oregon and teaches at Oregon State University.
-(Reading postponed in Spring 2020.)

 November 2019: Christopher Lee Miles

 Christopher Lee Miles’s first book is Armor & Ornament (University of Alaska Press, 2019).
 He works with rural Alaska and Alaska Native students at the Interior Alaska Campus.

 October 2019: the 28th annual Dead Writers reading

 Students, faculty and community members dressed as dearly departed author, delivered readings and performances, and channeled spirits.
 Prizes were awarded to the best, brightest and most daring.